-The Minet TCP/IP Stack is documented in a separate, eponymous handout.
-The lowlevel details of how Minet works, including the classes it makes available to you, the modules out of which the stack is constructed, and how the modules interface with each other is documented in that handout.
+The Minet TCP/IP Stack is documented in a separate technical report.
+The low-level details of how Minet works, including the classes it makes available to you, the modules out of which the stack is constructed, and how the modules interface with each other is documented there.
 Of course, it also doesn't hurt to look at the code.
 You will be given the source code to all of the Minet modules except for tcp_module and ip_module.
 You will find udp_module.cc quite helpful to begin.
 You will also receive binaries for ip_module, reader, and writer.

-It is vital that you use the reader and writer binaries that we give you.
-These programs must be run as root or else they will not work.
-Because we don't want to give you root access, we are giving you binaries that are setuid to root.
-This means that these programs (and only these programs) run as root.
-If you would like to use reader and writer on a machine outside the TLAB, you will need root privileges on that machine.
+It is vital that you use the driver2.sh script in /usr/local/bin.
+This program, which lets you send and receive raw Ethernet packets, must be run as root or else it will not work.
+Because we don't want to give you root access, we are giving you this sudo script, meaning that when you run it, it runs as root.
+If you would like to use driver2.sh on a machine outside the TLAB, you will need root privileges on that machine.